daqi01/MFINet-master/README.md

 #### Train:
 python train.py

-We will provide more details of the code later.

 ## Acknowledgements

 Thanks for the open source [code](https://github.com/vinits5/pcrnet_pytorch) for helping me to train the Point Cloud Registration Network successfully.

+We will provide more code details in the future.